Small-Grants Community Fund

 Complete the Expression of Interest form below to find out if your organisation and project meets the eligibility criteria.

 Based on the information you have provided, we will advise you if your project or organisation meets our eligibility criteria.
 We will also provide you with a grant application form if relevant and give you the deadlines for applying.
 Please note that providing you with this information and an application form does not guarantee that your application will be successful.
+Ensure when submitting an Expression of Interest that you allow yourself enough time following this to complete a full application before the next deadline.

 When making a full application you will also be asked to supply additional documents by email or post